brevzin/brevzin.github.io/_posts/2025-07-19-ctp-reflection.md

 > This works for our purposes because `some_array<'b', 'a', 'r', 'r', 'y'>` is definitely the _same_ object across _all_ TUs.
 Effectively, we have taking our `std::string`, serialized it via `Cs...` (and it is that serialization that is used to compare different objects — since they are the same object iff they have the same template arguments), and deserialized it via the array construction.
 {:.prompt-info}

-In general with this design, we can serialize our type any way we want, as long as `serialize` and `deserialize` are with each other.
+In general with this design, we can serialize our type any way we want, as long as `serialize` and `deserialize` agree with each other.
 So here `serialize` for `std::string` gives back a reflection of an object that is an array of `char`s with the same contents of the `std::string`, null-terminated.
 So we can `extract` out the `char const*` from that object, to reconstruct a new `std::string`.

 There's only one problem.
 It doesn't really work.